How to Sell Lab Equipment At the Pro Level

 For example, you might identify a few ideal customers and launch landing pages, related products, product bundles, influencer content, and helpful guides on your home page that are personalized to each user.
 This allows your customers to find a clear shopping path no matter who they are, and makes it more likely that they’ll develop trust in your brand and purchase from you again even after the holidays are over.

 More people shopping online means more opportunities for cybercriminals to gain access to customer information.
 Take some time before the holiday rush begins to assess your website security and address potential vulnerabilities.
 Make sure your site is secured with encryption, safely destroy any unnecessary data you may be holding onto, and review your disaster plan with relevant staff.

-The holidays are also a time when you should strive to provide more convenience to customers.
-In addition to providing clear communication and real-time updates, you’ll also want to be flexible with returns.
+The holidays are also a time when you should review your ecommerce strategies to provide more convenience to customers.
+In addition to providing clear communication and real-time updates, you’ll want to be flexible with returns.
 Make sure your return policy is fair, clear, and transparent.
-This will give shoppers confidence and make them more likely to return to your business in the future.
+This will give shoppers confidence in their purchases and make them more likely to return to your business in the future.

 Miva offers a flexible and adaptable ecommerce platform that evolves with businesses and allows them to drive sales, maximize average order value, cut overhead costs, and increase revenue.
 Miva has been helping businesses realize their ecommerce potential for over 20 years and empowering retail, wholesale, and direct-to-consumer sellers across all industries to transform their business through ecommerce.